brandon-schabel/vue-firestore-portfolio/README.md

  # Vue CRUD Firestore Demo

-> A simple CRUD demostration using firestore and vue
+> A component based portfolio site using Vue and Firestore
-I tried to make this as simple as possible so instead of following the convention of splitting the Crud component into mutliple files, I decided to just keep all the functionality in one file.

 ## Build Setup